dylanlott/vedh/docs/runbooks/deck-to-game-quiet-beta.md

 comes from PostgreSQL `product_events`; Prometheus/Grafana answers technical health questions.
 Do not substitute request metrics for user conversion.

+**Current status (2026-09-21):** staging is verified, but cohort admission has not started.
+Complete the human generated-name taste review and explicitly open the fixed UTC cohort before inviting participants.

 ## Before admitting traffic

 1. Record a fixed UTC cohort start and end.
 Use the same values in every